 If you find that your arthritis pain is located primarily in the lower back, you’ll want to snag a mattress that’s firm, supportive, and bouncy.
 Not only will this help to alleviate tension at the lumbar region, but it could also work to lift the spine into a healthy line all the way from the shoulders to the hips.
 For a model that more than fits this bill, let’s take a peek at the Saatva mattress.

 Built with a sturdy coil-on-coil construction, this bed evokes a traditional innerspring vibe, meaning it’s bouncy and ultra-supportive.
 There’s a lot of lift to this mattress, which means most sleepers will likely feel positioned squarely on top of the structure.
-This is great to alleviate pain as it ensures that the spine will be set in a neutral alignment.
+This is great for alleviating pain as it ensures that the spine will be set in a neutral alignment.
 Another plus for the Saatva?
 It comes in three different firmnesses, which allows folks to hone in on the comfort level that’s going to be right for them.

 Read all about this model at my full Saatva mattress review.